Whatsapp Icon

 Allowing the body to rest is crucial for recovery.
 Ensure adequate sleep and consider techniques such as progressive muscle relaxation to enhance sleep quality.

-Before starting any new activity, it's essential for breast cancer patients to consult with their healthcare provider to ensure its safety and suitability.
+Before starting any new activity, breast cancer patients need to consult with their healthcare provider to ensure its safety and suitability.

 Effective Self-Care Activities for Breast Cancer Support